 Hidden Lake Overlook—A one-way 1.4-mile hike with a 460-foot elevation gain.

-Hidden Lake Nature Trail—A 2.6-mile hike, one-way with a 460-foot elevation gain, followed by a 780 foot drop to the lake.
+Hidden Lake Nature Trail—A 2.6-mile hike, one-way with a 460-foot elevation gain, followed by a 780-foot drop to the lake.

-Highline Trail—A 7.2-mile hike with 624-foot elevation gain and a 253-foot loss.
+Highline Trail—A 7.2-mile hike with a 624-foot elevation gain and a 253-foot loss.

 Glacier Viewing